 Boeing’s plans to return the 737 Max to service have suffered another setback after FAA investigators revealed it had identified further issues with the aircraft during simulator testing.

-Boeing has been working with the Federal Aviation Administration (FAA) and regulators around the world to rectify problems with the aircraft after two 737 MAX crashes in March 2019 in Ethiopia and during October 2018 in Indonesia, which killed 157 and 189 people respectively.
+Boeing has been working with the Federal Aviation Administration (FAA) and regulators around the world to rectify problems with the aircraft after two 737 MAX crashes during 2018 in Ethiopia and Indonesia, which killed 157 and 189 people respectively.
 The global fleet of 737 MAX aircraft has been grounded since March 2019.

 Investigators have so far identified faults with the 737 Max’s anti-stall software, including faulty sensors within the MCAS (Maneuvering Characteristics Augmentation System) stabilization system and the lack of a compulsory alert system in the cockpit as the cause of the incidents.